VRConservation/fba-myst/chapters/8-funding.md

 license: CC-BY-4.0
 keywords: funding, forest business, gaps, geospatial
 abstract: |
   To better understand the geographic distribution, success rates, and funding gaps/needs, the Forest Business Alliance undertook a preliminary study examining CAL FIRE's Business and Workforce Development Grants from the first quarter of 2022 through the first quarter of 2025.
-More funding is needed for the Business and Workforce Development Program Grants—applications requests far outstrip the available funding.
+More funding is needed for the Business and Workforce Development Program Grants—application requests far outstrip the available funding.
 The top grant receiving counties are Tuolumne, Shasta, Humboldt, Plumas, and Tulare.
 However, the most successful applications (proportion funded/requested) are from Stanislaus, Sutter, Solano, Alpine, and Siskiyou counties.
 The largest amount of grants awarded went to the Sierra Cascade (61.6%) and North Coast (31.6%) regions.
 The applicants' project locations need to be more precise to increase the accuracy of the analysis.
-Accurate location data for applicants and grantees would also help analyze counties and regions with the most need, e.g., disadvantaged communities.
+Accurate location data for applicants and grantees would also help identify counties and regions with the most need, such as disadvantaged communities.
 kernelspec:
   name: python3
   display_name: Python 3